benlambm/php/README.md

 Source code will be packaged by Weekly Module number: e.g. wk1_foundations_and_variables for the first week

 Note: Currently the website only loads correctly with images and styles over ‘http’ (and not ‘https’).
-It should look like this:
+It should look something like this:

 <img src="https://i.postimg.cc/qMLXHvV7/php-homepage.png" alt="screenshot of homepage">